What you Need to Know About The Special "K" Vitamin

 1 bunch scallions, cut into 1/4"-thick diagonal slices

 2 c. cooked basmati rice

-1. In a medium bowl, combine the broth, sherry or broth, orange juice, soy sauce, ginger, cornstarch, sesame oil, and red-pepper flakes.
+1. In a medium bowl, combine the broth and sherry, orange juice, soy sauce, ginger, cornstarch, sesame oil and red-pepper flakes.

 2. Heat 1 tsp. of the vegetable oil in a large skillet over medium-high heat.

-Add the beef to the skillet; reserve the marinade.
+Add the beef to the skillet and reserve the marinade.

 Cook the beef, stirring, for 3 minutes, or until browned.